pzivich/publications-code/README.md

 # Publicly Available Code

-This repository is a collection of publicly available code from my past publications.
+This repository is a collection of publicly available code from my publications.
 This repository is for long-term storage and future reference.
 In addition to GitHub, all code is stored on Zenodo at the following DOI

 [![DOI](https://zenodo.org/badge/258263929.svg)](https://zenodo.org/badge/latestdoi/258263929)